SpaceX launches 21 Starlink satellites, but rocket's first stage crashes on landing barge

 After standing down from the piloted Polaris Dawn launch late Tuesday, SpaceX shifted gears and pressed ahead with plans for back-to-back launches of Starlink internet satellites early Wednesday, one from Florida and the other from California.

-The Falcon 9's second stage, meanwhile, successfully carried 21 Starlink internet satellites to their planned orbit.
+The Falcon 9's second stage, meanwhile, successfully carried 21 Starlink satellites to their planned orbit.

-The first stage landing appeared normal until the moment of touchdown when more flame than usual was visible around the base of the rocket as it neared the deck.
-A landing leg immediately collapsed on touchdown and the booster, obscured by fire and smoke, tipped over the side of the landing barge into the Atlantis Ocean.
+The first stage landing appeared normal until the moment of touchdown when more flame than usual were visible around the base of the rocket as it neared the deck.
+A landing leg immediately collapsed on touchdown and the booster, obscured by fire and smoke, tipped over the side of the landing barge into the Atlantic.

 "After a successful ascent, Falcon 9's first stage booster tipped over following touchdown on the A Shortfall of Gravitas droneship," SpaceX said on the social media site X. "Teams are assessing the booster's flight data and status."

-Shortly after the Florida Starlinks were deployed, the company called off the California launch, planned for 5:58 a.m.
+Shortly after the Starlinks launched from Florida were deployed, SpaxeX called off the California launch, planned for 5:58 a.m.
 EDT, to give engineers more time to review telemetry and video footage, on the lookout for any signs of trouble that could affect other rockets.

 "Standing down from our second @Starlink launch of the night to give the team time to review booster landing data from the previous launch," SpaceX said on X. "A new target launch date will be shared once available."